GPs! We need your help to improve treatment in mental health. If you are interested in helping out, please read on.

 But, it is still very challenging to reach individuals within the narrow time period for which they are eligible to commence participation (i.e. between receiving a prescription and starting to take the antidepressant +/- a few days).

-For this reason, we would be enormously grateful if GPs would be open to supporting this ambitious project.
-Specifically, we would be grateful if GPs would be willing to share these flyers about the research with patients who they prescribe antidepressants to (for the first time or when switching to a new one).
+For this reason, we need GPs from all over the world to join the effort by sharing these flyers with patients you prescribe antidepressants to (for the first time or when switching to a new one).

 If you are willing to oblige to this request, please provide your name and the postal address of your GP practice below so that we can send the flyers to you.